 Freeze drying, invented in Paris in 1906, is a very gentle dehydration process used to preserve high quality foods.
 During WWII, the process was implemented to preserve blood serum.
 Since then, freeze drying has become a critical process for preserving foods, pharmaceuticals, and a wide range of other products–even cannabis.
-Cannabis growers are turning to freeze dryers to help them process their crops because dried cannabis flowers are most popular form for purchase and consumers want to see fresh-looking buds.
+Cannabis growers are turning to freeze dryers to help them process their crops in response to the rise in the demand of dried cannabis flowers.

-Lyophilization is the technical term for freeze-drying.
 Freeze-drying occurs when the solvent (usually water) and/or suspension medium is crystallized at low temperature and removed by sublimation (the direct transition from a solid state to gaseous state without melting).
+The technical term for this process is Lyophilization.

 - Deep-freeze: This brings cannabis buds down to – 40°F or below.
 The colder you can get your product, the fresher.